iam-medvedev/ts-module-browser/README.md

 ## Features

-- Transpiling typescript code from `script[type="ts-module-browser"]`
+- Transpiling typescript code from `script[type="ts-module-browser"]` through Service Worker
 - Ability to resolve packages through [CDN](#available-package-resolvers)
-- Loading local typescript files through Service Worker
+- Loading local typescript files

 ## Usage

-If you want to use local files in your code, you need to install a Service Worker.
-Due to SW does not work in another origin (another domain, protocol or CDN), you need to install it locally.
+The code in the browser is transpiled using a Service Worker.
+Due to Service Worker does not work in another origin (another domain, protocol or CDN), you need to install it locally.

 `/sw.js`
 ```javascript